-The Petroleum Engineer’s Club of Dallas was founded late in 1940 by a group of men who were at that time local members of the Petroleum Division, American Institute of Mining Engineers.
+The Petroleum Engineer’s Club of Dallas (PECD) was founded late in 1940 by a group of professionals who were at that time local members of the Petroleum Division, American Institute of Mining Engineers.
 These oil field professionals found the frequency of AIME meetings insufficient to meet their needs for interchange of technical information and personal interaction.
-A bond was forged by a likeminded group of guys in a casual and lighthearted fraternity type atmosphere where information and good humor could be shared.
+A bond was forged by a likeminded group in a casual and lighthearted fraternity type atmosphere where information and good humor could be shared.
 Early on, certain norms and traditions were developed and practiced in weekly lunch meetings held in downtown Dallas.
 Most of these traditions have survived to this day.
 Club Rosters over the years have included the names of highly influential individuals in the industry.

 Over seventy years later the PECD is still regularly meeting for lunch in downtown Dallas, Texas.
 The Club has broadened its makeup and now welcomes all persons in the energy industry, from engineers, geologists, geophysicists, landmen, accountants, attorneys, insurance representatives and other specialists who identify their livelihood with energy development.
 Monthly meetings attract both members and guests, who share a meal, camaraderie and witness a presentation from a noteworthy author or representative of a company making news in the world of energy.